theonewhowritesthedocs/lwms-docs/docs/apps/receive.md

 On this screen you will be able to **add/modify** batches/serial numbers.

 The first thing you will see is the **Batch** tab, giving you information for the batch selected, if any.

 You can modify the fields on this tab, and that will be reflected once you are done.

+Set the **Batch Number**, the **LPN UOM** (number of containers that will be used for handling the items), the **Quantity** and you are good to go.

 ![Batches: Extended Information search modal, with the Batch tab selected](./img-receive/batch_extended_information_batch.png)

 If you want to add a new batch, click the <IIcon icon="subway:add" width="17" height="17" />  button to use the **Batch** tab as a form.

-Click the <IIcon icon="iconamoon:search-bold" width="17" height="17" /> button on the fields to open the search modals.
-You have the **Batch/Serial Number** and **I-Version** search modals.

 ![Batches: Extended Information search modal, after clicking the plus button](./img-receive/batch_extended_information_batch2.png)